dehapama/piupsmonitor-raspberrypi/README.md

 # piupsmonitor
-Programm to monitor the PiUPS+ module for the raspberry pi
+Programm to monitor the PiUPS+ (PiUSV+) module for the raspberry pi.

-This programm is a replacement for the original piupsmon which lacks the availabity of source code.
+This programm is a replacement for the original *piupsmon* which lacks the availability of source code.

 **So far the function for shutting down is not tested in reality (as of 2018-11-15).
 So use it on your own risk.**